-Whitbourne, S.K.
-(2023).
-Abnormal psychology: Clinical perspectives on psychological disorders (10th ed).
-McGraw-Hill Higher Education.
+Myers, D. G. and Twenge, J. (2016).
+Social Psychology, 14th edition.
+McGraw-Hill.
 For this course, you will need Connect rather than a physical textbook.
-Here are the ISBN numbers: ISBN10: 1265407983 | ISBN13: 9781265407988
+Here are ISBN numbers: ISBN10: 1260888509 | ISBN13: 9781260888508

 Course Requirements and Expectations: Keeping up with this online course is the student's responsibility (i.e., not mine).
 You can expect this class to be demanding but hopefully personally and intellectually fulfilling.
 The course requires you to read, think, write, and apply what you are learning.
 Class lectures, assignments, and additional required readings are only accessible through the course website.
 Assignments must be submitted electronically through the course website as well.
 I will NOT accept your assignment via email.
 In anticipation of technical difficulties, make sure you turn in assignments early and double check that they have uploaded.
 If you experience technical difficulties, you must contact (call or chat.
 Don't email) the UF help desk immediately to explain to them your technical difficulty (and send me your incident number via Canvas Inbox).
-I must have the case number for follow up.
+I must have the case number for follow up, but note that this does not automatically extend the deadlines.